 One useful capability of the H-Series is printing up your own "stock" then milling it back to get a high-quality finished part.
 This allows you to print faster (since you don't care about finish quality) and stronger (high-temp overextrusion improves layer-to-layer adhesion).
 This is often referred to as "near net shape" manufacturing, as the initial printed part is not the exact final geometry, but only near it.

 We will use a small puck as a demonstration project.
 In Fusion360 or other CAM software, you will need to model up both the printed object, which will be slightly larger than the final object, and the final object itself.
+See our flowchart of the Hybrid toolchain.
 They should have the same origin, and be coincident on the bottom.
+See our support article on aligning coordinate systems.

 How much larger the printed object is will depend on your print settings.
 It is important that the printed object be solid where it is milled.
 If it is not, then you will have voids on the surface of your final part.
 Here is the printed part: